Robotron 2084 Gauntlet- Race to 100 Million!

 - Bug Run, pass 50m on original romset– David Gomez

-- Winning!, earn Gauntlet T-shirt – Ken House, David Gomez
+- Winning!
+Earned Gauntlet T-shirt – Ken House, David Gomez, Gregg Hansen, Dane Tullock

 You are invited to the party!